GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 * `depth` - Always -1
 * `path` - Trash

-GAM version `6.71.17` added the `depth` column that can be used to filter the depth of the folders displayed.
+The `depth` column that can be used to filter the depth of the folders displayed.
 Depth `-1` is the top level folder, depth `0` are its immediate children, depth `2` are the children of depth `1` and so forth.
 For example to limit the display to the top folder and its immediate children, use `config csv_output_row_filter depth:count<1`.